kzb0180/PLPA6820/CodingChallenge4/CodingChallenge4.md

 ![](CodingChallenge4_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

+### Statistical Tests and Final Figure

-### Use geom_pwc() to add t.test pairwise comparisons to the three plots made above.
-Combine three figures into group via ggarrange
+*Use geom_pwc() to add t.test pairwise comparisons to the three plots made above.
+Combine three figures into group via ggarrange*

 ``` r
 #Calculating t-tests for the three figures